What is Edge?

 - Integrated Security—empowering businesses to tailor their own policies based on individual risk assessments

-These components are natively integrated with our global fiber network spanning approximately 450,000 route miles, 170K on-net locations, 2,200 third-party public and private data centers, and 60 edge market node locations in North America.
-The result is an advanced applications architecture designed to deliver near-zero latency for 95% of U.S. business demand.
+These components are natively integrated with our global fiber network spanning approximately 400,000 route miles, 150K on-net locations, 2,200 third-party public and private data centers and 60+ planned edge node locations.
+The result is an advanced applications architecture designed to deliver near-zero latency for 97% of U.S. business demand.

 The benefits of edge adoption will impact nearly every major industry, including retail, healthcare, manufacturing, energy, government, financial services and more.
 A recent Quadrant Strategies survey of 1700+ senior IT decision makers concluded that a secure, distributed edge compute architecture is crucial to delivering next-level business outcomes and customer experiences.1